Custom Search

-A water-service pipe extends from a potable water source to the interior of a building
+Water service pipe lines extends from the potable water source to the interior of buildings

-A "water-service" pipe extends from a potable water source to the interior of a building.
+A "water-service" pipe line extends from the potable water source to the interior of a building.
 Inside the building the "water-service" pipe becomes a "water-distribution" pipe.

 A water service pipe must be rated for the pressure produced by the water source and in the service line by pumps or static differences.